rohitsangwan01/whatsapp_bot_flutter/README.md

 First connect with whatsapp using ` WhatsappBotFlutter.connect` method , we can get qrcode from `onQrCode` callback if we got `onSuccess` ,this means we are connected and ready to send messages

+To convert qrCode String to QrCode widget for scanning use [pretty_qr_code](https://pub.dev/packages/pretty_qr_code) , check example for more details

 ```dart
 WhatsappBotFlutter.connect(
   onQrCode: (String qr) {